AY2122-CS2103-W17-1/tp/docs/UserGuide.md

 * A valid command must be supplied before and after the `&&` operator, otherwise the command will fail
 Examples:
 * `editAppointment 6 l/360 && listAppointments`
-    * Edits the 6th to 10th appointment in the list of appointments to have a duration of 6 hours.
+    * Edits the 6th to 10th appointments in the list of appointments to have a duration of 6 hours.
 Then list all appointments in the Schedule
 * `deleteAppointment 2 && addAppointment n/Contract Signing With Charlie d/22-10-2022 t/16:30 p/1 l/300`
     * Deletes the 2nd appointment in the list of appointments.
       Creates a 5-hour appointment named "Contract Signing With Charlie" on 22nd Oct 2022 at 4:30 PM, associated with the first person in the contact list